What is Rational Recovery®?

 advanced learning materials available at the Rational Recovery Bookstore.
 Be sure to get your own copy of the book, Rational

-Recovery: The New Cure for Substance Addiction, which provides
+Recovery: The New Cure for Substance Addiction, and a later book, The Art of AVRT, both of which provides

 a good foundation in AVRT-based recovery .
 This is the best book